Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 The higher the better but __a second aspect equally important has too be taken in consideration - the screen dimension__.

-Two devices with the same resolution but different screen sizes won't look the same.
+Two devices with the same resolution but different screen size will not have the same display.
-In fact for a similar resolution, the bigger the screen, the bigger the pixel size will be - imagine it as if you stretch the small screen, resolution is the same but screen is bigger.
+For a similar resolution, the bigger the screen, the bigger the pixel size will be - it would be as if we stretch the screen which makes each pixel look bigger.

-To take that into account, another measure was created - DPI or PPI - Pixel per inch.
+To take the screen dimension into account, another measure was created - DPI or PPI - pixel per inch.

 ## 2. DPI / PPI - pixels per inch